flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 {.close-float}

-To operate the drive, the RAM adapter embeds an additional 8 KB ROM to store a **BIOS** [@games-fds_bios].
+To operate the drive, the RAM adapter embeds an additional 8 KB ROM to store a **Basic Input/Output System** (BIOS) [@games-fds_bios].
 This program performs the following tasks:

 - Displays a splash animation.
 - Bootstraps the game from the floppy disk.
 Behind the scenes, the BIOS contains routines to copy the floppy's contents to the appropriate memory chip, allowing the console to read them.